 First impressions matter — and when folks click through to your article (or are deciding whether or not they want to share it), the website experience is important.

 So make sure your site is readable and good-looking, and format your content to make it easy to scan and skim.

 It only takes a few minutes to turn a wall of gray text into an article that’s inviting and reader-friendly.
-Pamela Wilson has a few tips for you on exactly how to do that:

 #5: Make it simple with sharing buttons

 If you haven’t implemented social sharing buttons on your site yet, that’s a quick and simple way to make your content easier to share.